 Veratad Processing of Personal Data

 Veratad is responsible for the processing of personal data it receives and subsequently transfers to a third party acting as an agent on its behalf, under the Data Privacy Framework.
 These third parties include trusted and verified data providers, such as credit bureaus, government entities, mobile carrier’s as well as providers of identity document and biometric evaluation services, all for the purpose of verifying the age and identity of our client’s end users as provided in our Client Services.
-Veratad complies with the DPF Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.
-In cases of onward transfer to third parties of data of EU or Swiss individuals received pursuant to the EU-US and Swiss-US Data Privacy Framework, and the UK Extension to the EU-US DPF, Veratad is potentially liable unless we can prove we were not a party giving rise to the damages.
-In the course of providing our verification services, Veratad may receive the personal information of our client’s customers which is solely used by Veratad for the purposes of verifying age and/or identity.
-This personal information we receive may include name, address, date of birth, government issued ID, email address and phone number.
+Veratad complies with the DPF Principles, including the onward transfer liability provisions.
+In cases of onward transfer to third parties of data of EU, UK or Swiss individuals received pursuant to the EU-US DPF, the UK Extension to the EU-US DPF, and the Swiss-US DPF, Veratad is potentially liable unless we can prove we were not a party giving rise to the damages.
+In the course of providing our verification services, Veratad may receive the personal information of our client’s customers, which is processed primarily on behalf of and under the instructions of such clients for the purposes of verifying age and/or identity, and may also be used in a limited manner by Veratad for security, fraud prevention, system integrity, and service improvement activities as described in this Privacy Policy.
+This personal information we receive may include identity attributes such as name, address, date of birth, government-issued identification information, contact details (such as email address and phone number), and, where applicable, document images, verification signals, or other data elements provided by customers or verification providers.

 Sharing Your Personal Data with Third Parties